 Not the best on hills.
 Owners say the Toro TimeCutter SS5000 has a solid frame, but caster-style wheels on the front reduce traction.
 Experts don't recommend zero-turn mowers for hills greater than a 15 percent grade, and several users say the Toro slides on slopes and slick terrain.
 To keep the mower from rolling, the parking brake automatically engages when the steering arms are in the outward position.
 A safety interlock system also prevents the engine from starting if the blades are engaged or the levers aren't in park position.
 The engine stops if the mower isn't in park and the driver rises from the seat.
 A few owners wish the mower came with a roll bar.
 Few reviewers mention noise.

 Editors test and rate 19 zero-turn tractors as part of a large 61-model report on lawn tractors.
 To evaluate performance, they follow the same procedures for every model to ensure accurate results.
 They also evaluate how well each lawn tractor discharges to the side, mulches and bags.
 The report also features brand-reliability rankings.

-Review: Lawn Mowers & Tractors, Editors of ConsumerReports.org, Not dated
+Review: Lawn Mowers & Tractors, Editors of ConsumerReports.org, Not Dated

-Review: Toro TimeCutter SS5000 (50") 23HP Kawasaki Zero Turn Lawn Mower (2013 Model), Editors and Contributors to MowersDirect.com, As of May 2013
+Review: Toro TimeCutter SS5000 (50") 23HP Kawasaki Zero Turn Lawn Mower, Editors and Contributors to MowersDirect.com, As of April 2014

 Review: Toro TimeCutter SS5000 50 in.
-23 HP Kawasaki V-Twin Zero-Turn Riding Mower with Smart Speed, Contributors to HomeDepot.com, As of May 2013
+23 HP Kawasaki V-Twin Zero-Turn Riding Mower with Smart Speed, Contributors to HomeDepot.com, As of April 2014

-Review: Toro TimeCutter SS5000, Contributors to Tractor-Review.com, As of May 2013
+Review: Toro TimeCutter SS5000, Contributors to Tractor-Review.com, As of April 2014